Search

 A travel health professional can advise you on your unique medical needs and tour itinerary.
 If you’re travelling for an extended period, it’s also a good idea to get a check-up at the dentist and sort out your glasses prescription if you think it’s changing.

-So that you know, the information available on the health advice websites listed below is intended as a guide only.
+The information available on the health advice websites listed below is intended as a guide only.
 Tucan Travel is not responsible for the content of any travel health websites listed below.

-Travellers from the UK
+Travellers from UK: NHS

-This is the Scottish version of the NHS, and it offers lots of helpful advice, from deep vein thrombosis to dealing with an animal bite.
+The NHS offers lots of helpful advice, from deep vein thrombosis to dealing with an animal bite.

-Smart Traveller – Australian Govt Department of Foreign Affairs and Trade
+Travellers from Australia: Smart Traveller – Australian Govt Department of Foreign Affairs and Trade

 The more prepared you are, the fitter and healthier you will be on tour.
 This site provides lots of good travel health tips for Australian travellers.